helenplesko/a3web/group.md

 Completed: N

-## 28. Create Group Plan on Github
+## 28. Create Group Plan on GitHub

 Desc:  group.md (breakdown of tasks, who's responsible, when they will be completed by)